Destiny

 The Wound

-You've been here before.
-Not the room – this angle of light.
+You have been here before.
+Not this room – this angle of light.
 A question you recognise by its weight.
-And here you are again.
-The same pattern.
-Closing with the patience of orbit.
-Trace the arc far enough and you find ellipse.
-The same curve, over and over.
-The work that asks who you are.
-The place that echoes the one you fled.
+The same pattern returning with the patience of orbit.
+Trace the arc far enough and you find the ellipse.
+The city that echoes the one you fled.
 Eyes holding something you almost remember.
-You thought you were running straight, that each new beginning was the last one.
-But the path curves back.
-A mass at your centre, unnamed, keeps pulling.
-You do not have to name it.
-You only have to become heavy enough to stay.
+Even your surprise has a familiar shape.
+You thought you were running straight, that departure final.
+But the path curves.
+You've reached this point before, from the other direction.
+Something at the centre, patient as mass.

 The Path

-You dream of escape – one clean burn into the open.
-So you fire your engines, again, again, spending years as fuel.
-And still, the curve remains.
-Comets do not escape.
-They spend themselves.
-Each pass through the sun's fire burns another layer away.
-The tail you mistake for speed is your own substance streaming into the void.
-Let the engines quiet.
-The pull is still there.
-It never left.
-Find your distance – close enough to feel the pull, far enough to keep your shape.
+You dream of escape – one clean burn into the black.
+You fire your engines, burning years as fuel.
+The tail you mistake for speed is your own substance, spent.
+Let the engines go quiet.
+There is a distance – close enough to be held.
+Far enough to survive the holding.
 The centre you fled is the only thing that knows your name.

 The Shadow

 His mother held the long ellipse for years.
-He was eleven when she stopped correcting – when she let the centre take her.
+He was eleven when she stopped correcting and let the centre take her.
 He watched her fall inwards until the light swallowed her whole.
-He swore his vow in the silence she left behind.
+The Liberated swore his vow in the silence she left behind.
 Now he fires every engine outwards.
 Burns through fuel and years.
 The pull weakens; he calls it progress.
 The pull vanishes; he calls it victory.
-But without gravity to answer, a self has no edge.
-He feels it at his edges first.
-The unspooling.
-Memory unthreading from memory.
+But without gravity to answer to, a body loses its edge.
+The forgetting starts small: his sister's middle name.
+Then the sound of the front door closing.
+Then what he was running from.
 He is not afraid.
-Nothing coherent enough remains to fear.
+Nothing coherent remains to be.
 He scatters into the void.
 Finally free of every centre.
-Finally indistinguishable from the dark.
-She has spent decades in the same long ellipse, firing the endless corrections that keep her whole.
-She is tired – tired of being a self that must keep choosing its distance.
-She shuts down her engines.
+Finally indistinguishable from the dark. ❖ The Enduring spent decades in the same long ellipse, firing the small corrections to keep her whole.
+She is tired – tired of being a self that must constantly negotiate its distance.
+One morning the equations that once felt like freedom feel like arithmetic.
+She lets the engines die.
 The orbit tightens.
-With each pass the pull increases and the trajectory steepens – a homecoming.
-Then comes the line she cannot uncross.
-Where gravity's grip exceeds what structure can bear.
-She feels the stretch, the terrible lengthening.
-She tries to fire her engines but there's not enough of her left to respond.
-She scatters into a ring of debris around the thing she called home – each fragment still falling, still in love with the gravity that tore her apart.
+Each pass closer, each pass faster – until orbit becomes descent.
+Then comes the pass she cannot survive.
+She is too close now – the pull stronger than anything she was built to hold.
+She feels herself thinning.
+The part that remembers pulls one way; the part that chose pulls the other.
+Between them, the self she spent decades building stretches, then tears.
+She shatters into a ring of dust.
+Each fragment still falling, still answering the gravity that tore it apart.

 The Cut